louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^a3f9b726].
 Arthritis & Rheumatology (2020).
 High credibility.

-ACR gout management—strong indications to start pharmacologic urate-lowering therapy (ULT) are present with ≥1 subcutaneous tophi, evidence of radiographic damage (any modality) attributable to gout, or frequent gout flares defined as ≥2 annually; initiating ULT is strongly recommended in these scenarios.
+ACR gout management — strong indications to start pharmacologic urate-lowering therapy (ULT) are present with ≥ 1 subcutaneous tophi, evidence of radiographic damage (any modality) attributable to gout, or frequent gout flares defined as ≥ 2 annually; initiating ULT is strongly recommended in these scenarios.

 ---

 ### Colchicine (Colcrys) [^9e694958].
 FDA (2025).
 Medium credibility.

 Regarding the use of colchicine PO (also known as Colcrys, Lodoco, Mitigare, Gloperba) in patients with any modality:

 - Monitor for signs of toxicity.
 - Start at dose of 0.3 mg twice weekly for gout flare prophylaxis and 0.3 mg once daily for familial Mediterranean fever.
 Maximal dose of 0.6 mg for gout flare management.
 Do not repeat the course for gout flare management more than once every 2 weeks.